UK Council for Psychotherapy

 • May want radically different things in a relationship

-Toxic Relationships Toxic relationships, although detrimental, can give us the opportunity to learn, grow.
+Toxic Relationships People are attracted at a common level of health or woundedness and if one of us have healed, grown and the other hasn't, we may have grown apart.
+Toxic relationships, although detrimental, can give us the opportunity to learn, grow.
 They can be experienced as tainting our life at some level, as if poison gets inside of us.
-The toxicity can appear in many forms through unfaithfulness in the relationship, hostility, aggression, jealousy, abuse, conflicts, quarrels, judgements, blame and criticism, resistant.
+The toxicity can appear in many forms through unfaithfulness in the relationship, hostility, aggression, jealousy, conflicts, quarrels, judgements, blame and criticism, resistant.
 And at some level it may also be us who is judging, criticising ourselves, that our relationships are direct reflections of how we feel about ourselves and our own self-worth.
 Some of us may believe we have to keep loving even though we are being hurt.
 The therapy can explore what is personally going on for us around being in a toxic relationship, what in us gets drawn to our partner.

 Other Dilemmas, Considerations We may have invested a lot into the relationship or marriage, yet "making do", enduring the relationship, marriage may or may not be enough for us.
 On the other hand, we may struggle to accept that our relationship or marriage is not ideal, yet good enough, worthwhile to pursue and nourish.
 Things may have become entangled, including our sense of self - where we begin and end (see also Being Autonomous Yet Part Of A Couple).
 Developing our resilience to withstand turbulence may be important.
 We may be in a dark place, worrying about obstacles in the way, which prevent us from extricating ourselves from the relationship, marriage or how to make it work.
 We may struggle to see much light in the tunnel.
 Rigid inside, some things don't change in us and rather than look at this we may react by seeking change in partner.
 Sometimes swallowing our pride, taking full ownership of our own issues and mistakes, can be more important than ending our relationship or marriage.
 We may also want to consider alternatives to ending the relationship or marriage, so there is less potential to later regret we have ended it.
 If we have a family, a very real dilemma may be should we stay together for the sake of the children.
 Some may believe this is the right approach, others may believe they are martyring themselves, being dishonest, fraudulent, and teaching their children to do the same.
 We may have genuine concerns that our children will be even more hurt, angry.
 The relationship counselling and marriage psychotherapy can offer us the space to reflect and work things out, to help clarify your feelings, choices and look at what may lay underneath your difficulties.
 "Will our life be better for this change?" maybe a question we hold.
 And if our relationship, marriage does end, we may understandably worry about our future (some may view this as also life enhancing, others - something to dread).
 (See also When We Are Considering Relationship Breakup, Divorce)